Lansford Hastings

 Lansford Warren Hastings (1819–1870) was an American explorer and Confederate soldier.
-He is best remembered as the developer of Hastings Cutoff, a claimed shortcut to California across what is now the state of Utah, a factor in the Donner Party disaster of 1846.
+He is best remembered as the developer of Hastings Cutoff, a claimed shortcut to California across what is now the state of Utah, a factor in the ill-fated Donner Party of 1846.
 He was a Major in the Confederate States Army during the American Civil War.

 Early life

 Born to Dr. Waitstill and Lucinda (Wood) Hastings in Mount Vernon, Ohio, he was a descendant of Thomas Hastings who came from East Anglia in England to the Massachusetts Bay Colony in 1634.
 Hastings was trained as a lawyer.
 In 1842, he traveled overland to Oregon.
 While there, he briefly represented Dr. John McLoughlin, preparing his land claim near Willamette Falls and surveying Oregon City, Oregon (which would become the first incorporated city west of the Rocky Mountains).
 He left in the spring of 1843 for Alta California, a sparsely populated province of Mexico.
 By the time he returned to the United States in 1844, he had decided to help to wrest California from Mexico and establish an independent Republic of California, with himself holding high office.